Manton S. Eddy: Postwar

 In the postwar period, Eddy served again at Fort Leavenworth, Kansas, this time as Commandant of the United States Army Command and General Staff College, from January 1948 to July 1950.
 He was president of a review board that made a thorough examination of officer education and established the progressive branch, staff, and senior service levels of officer schooling.
 As commander of the Seventh Army, he presided over its transformation from an army of occupation to one of deterrence.
 Eddy retired from the army with the rank of lieutenant general.

-Eddy died in Columbus, Georgia on April 10, 1962, at the age of 69, a few weeks before his 70th birthday.
+Eddy died in Columbus, Georgia on April 10, 1962, at the age of 69.
 Eddy is buried at Arlington National Cemetery, Virginia.